schraderL/GAGA/Scripts/04_Gene_re-annotation/README.md

 ## Chemosensory gene families
 We used a different pipeline for the chemosensory receptors described in [Chemosensory_gene_families folder](Chemosensory_gene_families), including the olfactory (OR) and gustatory (GR) receptors, given the repetitive nature of these gene families (i.e.: many copies arranged in tandem) and fast evolution in the ants.
+We also use homology-based searches to validate and rename, and we classify the chemosensory genes family members in the scripts descrbed in this folder.